1. To improve the shape and size of their nose for improved symmetry and balance

 For those who are not ready for surgery, non-surgical rhinoplasty, or a “liquid nose job,” can be considered.
 Non-surgical rhinoplasty only offers cosmetic changes and does not help the patient breathe better.
 Numbing cream is applied (no general anesthesia) and dermal fillers are injected into the nose to create the size and shape that the patient desires.
 Again, these need to be discussed with your facial plastic surgeon during your consultation to find out what is best for you and your face.

 Schedule a Consultation

-If you’re ready to learn more about the surgery and recovery process, then you should choose an experienced surgeon like Dr. Paul Daraei at Premier Image Cosmetic & Laser Surgery in Atlanta, GA.
+If you’re ready to learn more about the surgery and recovery process, then you should choose an experienced surgeon at Premier Image Cosmetic & Laser Surgery in Atlanta, GA.
 We help young women and even teens who are interested in rhinoplasty to figure out if the procedure is right for them.
-Dr. Daraei is a rhinoplasty expert with extensive training in this complex procedure.
+Our surgeons are rhinoplasty experts with extensive training in this complex procedure.
 To schedule a consultation so you can learn more about the procedure, your candidacy, and what happens after surgery, call 770-457-6303 today.